geodynamics/software_template/CONTRIBUTING.md

 people making changes to the code at once).
 Please do not hesitate to ask questions about the workflow on the forum if you are not sure what to do.

-If you follow a set of formal coding conventions or code formatting software describe it here.
+If you follow a set of formal coding conventions or code formatting software, describe it here.
 Also describe how new contributors can set up their machine to follow these coding conventions.